 Our health care administrative structure is partly responsible for the delay in implementing change.
 Patient Centered Care is also dedicated to new models of clinical and administrative collaboration to promote patient centered care.

 Designed to help you navigate our broken health care system and published by Vantage Press, this book details steps you can take to make your health care experience as error proof as possible.

 "If you feel sluggish or slow a lot of the time; can't stay awake; no energy, can't concentrate, and so on then you don't need a B12 shot.
 You need to take a look at your diet.
 A diet high in carbohydrate at breakfast - toast, home fries, jelly, muffins, pancakes, Danish pastry, sugar in your coffee - will put you to sleep.
 The same will happen in the afternoon if you eat a high carb lunch.
 So, if you want to get things done, limit your carbohydrates during the day and eat them at night for a good night's sleep.
 It takes your body so long to digest the carbs that there is little blood going anywhere in your body except to your intestines.
 Your brain and your muscles just don't get enough to allow you to think or move as you should."

-The Consumer's Guide to Medical Mistakes is available for purchase directly from the author.
-Contact us to order multiple copies, or click below to purchase online securly with Paypal.
+The Consumer's Guide to Medical Mistakes is available directly from the author:

 Only patient centered care will lead to quality and cost effective care.